AkiraBrand/battleship_with_rspec/README.md

-What I learned:
+What I learned TO do:

-- Run Rspec from the root directory
+Run Rspec from the root directory

-- Google the exact error message you are getting right away if you have never seen it before
+Google the exact error message you are getting right away if you have never seen it before

-- Breaks are awesome

-- Laughing is even better
+What I learned NOT to do:

+Try to figure out the fix to an unknown never seen before error message with no reference for 40 minutes

+Run Rspec from not the root directory

+Make wonky file structures

+100% trust every single tutorial found online